 Figure 1.2: The event-based approach for modelling time and space

 Figure 1.2 shows an example of an event-based approach.
 There are three changes that consecutively happen to the snapshot on the left.
-The question how the world looked like at an arbitrary point in time can be answered like this: It is the state of the reference map and all the changes of all events since that time point accumulated.
-In the case of figure 1.2, country A split up into F and G and B and C have unified to H. This approach is suitable for modeling a countries history, because each change to the state of a country was introduced by some historical event, may it be a declaration or a peace treaty.
+The question of what the world looked like at an arbitrary point in time can be answered like this: It is the state of the reference map and all the changes of all events accumulated since that time point.
+In the case of figure 1.2, country A, which split up into F and G and B and C, has unified to H. This approach is suitable for modeling a country’s history, because each change to the state of a country was introduced by some historical event, may it be a declaration of war or a peace treaty.

 Research Questions The goal of this thesis is to lay a theoretical foundation for an Historical Geographic Information System that deals with the development of countries in time and space.
 The domain is limited to countries, their names and their borders and historical events that change them.
-In addition, the model is to be developed in HistoGlobe, open-source Web-based application that aims to visualize the course of history.
+In addition, the model is to be developed in HistoGlobe, an open-source Web-based application that aims to visualize the course of history.
 It should provide a well-designed user interface for editing historical data about countries allowing the user to directly manipulate the countries on the map.

-For that matter there are three research questions to be answered throughout the thesis:
+There are three research questions to be answered throughout the thesis:

 What type of historical changes can happen in the development of countries in time and space?